-Punter Jordan Hofer finished his final day at school at Paradise Valley on Friday, so he and his father jumped on a plane in Phoenix and headed east to South Florida for an event that could help land him in college.
+Punter Jordan Hofer finished his final day at school at Paradise Valley on Friday afternoon, so he and his father raced to the airport and jumped on an airplane in Phoenix and headed east to South Florida for an event that could help land him in college.

 Coach Tim Conrad

 "Coming here is what you have to do," Hofer said.
 "It's important to show how consistent you can be."